RSPCA NSW: Programs

-RSPCA NSW runs a variety of education and outreach programs for members of our community.
+RSPCA NSW runs a variety of education and outreach programs.
 As of 2019, these include:

 Community Aged Care program

 The RSPCA NSW Aged Care program aims to keep elderly owners and their pets together for as long as possible.
 The program assists pet owners over the age of 65, Indigenous pet owners over the age of 50 and palliative care patients of any age.

 Services include temporary foster accommodation or pet boarding in the event of an emergency, assistance with veterinary treatment, home visits and grooming, among others.

 This program was previously named Pets Of Older Persons.

 Community Domestic Violence program

 The RSPCA NSW Domestic Violence program provides emergency support to pet owners leaving situations of domestic violence.
-The program cares for owners' pets until they're safe enough to collect them.
+The program cares for owners' pets until they are safe enough to collect them.
 In some instances, RSPCA NSW will also provide financial assistance for veterinary treatment, impound fees and transport fees.

 The program was previously named Safe Beds for Pets.